-Welcome to the 187th episode of Our Hen House, featuring Gene Baur, Suzanne Pender, Cody Carlson, Kim Heyrman, Susie Coston, Erica Meier, Liz Marshall, Jo-Anne McArthur, Meara, Jay, Tammy Borchert, and Maya Gottfried.
+Welcome to the 187th episode of Our Hen House, featuring Gene Baur, Suzanne Pender, Cody Carlson, Kim Heyrman, Susie Coston, Erica Meier, Liz Marshall, Jo-Anne McArthur, Meara, Jay, Tammy Borchert, and Maya Gottfried [transcript of all interviews].

 On today’s episode, we come to you from the Farm Sanctuary Country Hoe Down in Watkins Glen, NY, where we will allow you to vicariously experience the festivities for yourself!
 Join us as we go inside this incredibly special event, and talk to sanctuary movement leaders, activists, and passionate artists who are all working tirelessly to end animal exploitation.